QuChunhe/study/Math_Statistics.md

 6. Don’t underestimate the effectiveness of a simple, straightforward graph.

-* graphical descriptive measures
+* graphical descriptive measures(图形描述方法)
-* Numerical descriptive measures
+* Numerical descriptive measures(数字描述方法)

 Describing Data on a Single Variable: Measures of Central Tendency

-The two most common numerical descriptive measures are measures of central tendency and measures of variability; that is, we seek to describe the center of the distribution of measurements and also how the measurements vary about the center of the distribution.
+The two most common numerical descriptive measures are measures of central tendency(集中趋势) and measures of variability(波动性); that is, we seek to describe the center of the distribution of measurements and also how the measurements vary about the center of the distribution.

 We will draw a distinction between numerical descriptive measures for a population, called parameters, and numerical descriptive measures for a sample, called statistics.In problems requiring statistical inference, we will not be able to calculate values for various parameters, but we will be able to compute corresponding statistics from the sample and use these quantities to estimate